-2. That the Department of Forestry (Department) shall convene an advisory panel to examine the use of forest-related materials, agricultural-related materials, and solid woody waste materials as those terms are described in § 10.1-1308.1 of the Code of Virginia for biomass-fired electric generating units.
-The advisory panel shall consist of representatives of the Department of Environmental Quality, Virginia Energy, industry, environmental organizations, and the Virginia Cooperative Extension, and other stakeholders as the Department deems appropriate.
-The advisory

-383 panel shall examine the following factors in examining the use of forest-related materials, 384 agricultural-related materials, and solid woody waste materials for biomass-fired electric 385 generating units: (i) policies in southeastern U.S. states or other states participating in the PJM 386 regional transmission organization interchange as they relate to the use of biomass for electricity 387 generation; (ii) the potential for benefits to the Commonwealth's hardwood forest health as a result 388 of using biomass for electricity generation; (iii) the amount of forest-related materials, agricultural-389 related materials, and solid woody waste materials that can be sustainably consumed annually 390 without disrupting existing markets; (iv) consideration of technological advances in biomass energy 391 generation; and (v) a lifecycle carbon analysis, developed in coordination with the Virginia 392 Department of Environmental Quality and relevant stakeholders, that includes all carbon 393 emissions, including supply chain emissions, foregone sequestration, and the emissions from 394 burning biomass for electricity generation.
-The advisory panel may consider other factors as the 395 Department deems necessary.
-The Department shall submit a report of the advisory panel's findings 396 and any recommendations to the Governor and the Chairmen of the House Committee on 397 Commerce and Energy and the Senate Committee on Agriculture, Conservation and Natural 398 Resources no later than December 1, 2023.
+380 2.
+That the Department of Forestry (the Department) shall convene an advisory panel to examine 381 the use of forest-related materials, agricultural-related materials, and solid woody waste materials, 382 as those terms are described in § 10.1-1308.1 of the Code of Virginia, for biomass-fired electric 383 generating units in the Commonwealth.
+The advisory panel shall consist of representatives from the 384 Department of Environmental Quality, the Department of Energy, industry, environmental 385 organizations, and the Virginia Cooperative Extension, and other stakeholders as the Department 386 deems appropriate.
+The advisory panel shall examine the following factors related to the use of 387 forest-related materials, agricultural-related materials, and solid woody waste materials for 388 biomass-fired electric generating units: (i) policies in the southeastern United States and other states 389 participating in the PJM regional transmission organization interchange as they relate to the use of 390 biomass for electricity generation; (ii) potential benefits for the Commonwealth's hardwood forest 391 health as a result of using biomass resources for electricity generation; (iii) the amount of forest-392 related materials, agricultural-related materials, and solid woody waste materials that can be 393 sustainably consumed annually without disrupting existing markets; (iv) consideration of 394 technological advances in biomass energy generation; and (v) a life-cycle carbon analysis, developed 395 in coordination with the Department of Environmental Quality and relevant stakeholders, that includes all carbon emissions, including supply chain emissions, forgone sequestration, and the emissions from burning biomass resources for electricity generation.
+The advisory panel may consider other factors as the Department deems necessary.
+The Department shall submit a report of the advisory panel's findings and any recommendations to the Chairmen of the House Committee on Commerce and Energy and the Senate Committee on Commerce and Labor no later than December 1, 2024.

-399 3.
-That the Department of Forestry shall develop sustainable harvesting best management practices 400 with respect to the utilization of forest-related materials, agricultural-related materials, and solid 401 woody waste materials as described in § 10.1-1308.1 of the Code of Virginia for biomass-fired 402 electric generating units, including a lifecycle carbon analysis, developed in coordination with the 403 Virginia Department of Environmental Quality and relevant stakeholders, that includes all carbon 404 emissions, including supply chain emissions, foregone sequestration, and the emissions from 405 burning biomass for electricity generation.
+402 3.
+That the Department of Forestry shall develop, no later than December 1, 2023, best management 403 practices for the sustainable harvesting of biomass, as described in subdivision A 1 of § 10.1-1308.1 404 of the Code of Virginia, for biomass-fired electric generating units that are subject to the provisions 405 of § 56-585.5 of the Code of Virginia, as amended by this act.
+The best management practices shall 406 include a life-cycle carbon analysis, developed in coordination with the Department of 407 Environmental Quality and relevant stakeholders, that includes all carbon emissions, including 408 supply chain emissions, forgone sequestration, and the emissions from burning biomass resources 409 for electricity generation.